Oklahoma governor’s holiday plans flout CDC, virus surge

-The number of deaths in Oklahoma due to COVID-19, the illness caused by the coronavirus surpassed 4,100 on Thursday and the number of reported cases is now above 416,000, according to the Oklahoma State Department of Health.
+The number of new cases, hospitalizations and deaths in Oklahoma have surged in recent weeks, although hospitalizations declined slightly on Thursday, as did increases in the number of deaths and reported cases of the virus, according to the Oklahoma State Department of Health.